UK Register of Toxicologists

 - Fees are payable in advance via the website and are non-refundable.

-Should your initial re-registration application (including your CPD record) meet the required standard, the Panel will approve your UKRT registration status for a 5 year cycle.
+Should your initial application or re-registration (including your CPD record) meet the required standard, the Panel will approve your UKRT registration status for a 5 year cycle.

-If the Panel concludes that your application and/or CPD record falls short of the required standard, please be advised that your application will be deferred.
-The UKRT Panel will provide you with feedback on the remedial action required to be submitted for consideration at the next Panel meeting.
+If the Panel concludes that your application or re-registration falls short of the required standard, it will be either rejected or deferred.
+If your application is deferred, the UKRT Panel will provide you with feedback on the remedial action required and information that should be submitted for consideration at the next Panel meeting.
 Additional information as requested by the Panel should be submitted via email to email@example.com.
 There is no additional fee for deferred applications.

 The UKRT, Brexit and ERT Status